Acuf5928/MiniMenu-for-PiHole/README.md

 This is a simple program that simply turn PiHole on or off and provide its status.

-The ip address and web password are kept clear in the data.txt file, this data are saved every time you enable or disable piholes through this program.
+The ip address and web password are kept clear in "YOUR-HOME/.MiniMenu/key.json", this data are saved every time you enable or disable piholes through this program.

 You can get the web password by running this command on the machine where pihole run: